 Associate of Arts and Sciences degrees from the University of Wisconsin System institutions (including the University of Wisconsin Colleges that meet the 1987 Board of Regents approved minimum requirements) satisfy the breadth of the UW-Eau Claire Liberal Education Core.
 Liberal Arts Associate of Arts and Science degrees from the Wisconsin Technical College System (earned in 2004 or thereafter) and Associate in Arts degrees from the Minnesota Colleges and Universities system (earned in 1994 or thereafter) satisfy the breadth of the UW-Eau Claire Liberal Education Core except for the Design for Diversity (DDIV) requirement within R1.
 Competency requirements, levels of proficiency, and specific courses are still required.
 Because individual baccalaureate degree programs stipulate specific courses, students should be attentive to the requirements of an intended major in planning their course selection prior to transferring.
 In certain fields, credits that were earned more than ten years prior to admission or readmission may be invalid as degree credits.

-Students who transfer from the University of Wisconsin Colleges, the Wisconsin Technical College System, or other accredited two-year institutions may transfer a maximum of 72 credits from those institutions.
+Students who transfer from the Wisconsin Technical College System or other accredited two-year institutions may transfer a maximum of 72 credits from those institutions.

 Credit may be granted for post-secondary coursework at a foreign institution if the institution is recognized as a degree-granting institution by the country’s Ministry of Education.
 Professional organizations such as the American Association of Collegiate Registrars and Admissions Officers (AACRAO) and NAFSA: Association of International Educators are utilized for information about best practices regarding evaluation of foreign credits and credentials.